You’re not going crazy — you may actually be paying higher prices than other people - KESQ

 Using AI, companies can now answer questions like, “What is this person going to buy next?
 What do we think they’re going to be willing to pay?
 Where are they going to buy from?
 When are they going to buy it?” said Jain.

 Matt Pavich, senior director of strategy and innovation at Revionics, an AI company that specializes in helping retailers set prices, said its goal is not to tell retailers exactly how much to charge individual customers.
-Rather, its bread and butter is providing companies with “all of the analytics and predictive scenarios” to figure out prices themselves.
+Rather, its bread and butter is to provide companies with “all of the analytics and predictive scenarios” to figure out prices themselves.
+(Revionics was one of the eight companies to whom the FTC sent an order.)

 Instead of waiting for customers to respond in real time to price changes, Revionics’ clients get a toolbox to test out prices in advance.
 Then, by predicting how much consumers will buy at different price points, Revionics helps retailers manage their inventories.